RobuxgamingGamer/press-to-win/README.md

-# press-to-win
+# Press-to-win

-A minimal one-button clicker game built with vanilla HTML, CSS, and JavaScript.
+A minimal clicker game.
+One button.
+Press to win.